istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 * Deploy the [Bookinfo](/docs/examples/bookinfo/) sample application.

-* In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the Istio mesh.
+* In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the mesh.
 In order to give different microservices different access privileges, we will create some service accounts and redeploy Bookinfo microservices running under them.